 The police who were already working on the assumption that the husband is almost always the killer could not quite believe their luck.
 Surely it was Wallace himself who made the call in an attempt to provide himself with a bulletproof alibi!
 In fact according to Moore, the police were sure Wallace was guilty on the VERY NIGHT OF THE MURDER, but having found no blood upon him did not have enough evidence to detain him.

 As the police frantically worked on this theory, a spanner was thrown in the works when Alan Close came forward to attest to the fact that he had seen Julia Wallace alive when he delivered the milk to the house at 18.45 on the day of the murder.
-Others in the neighbourhood had seen Alan Close, one who was making a delivery to 27 Wolverton Street remembers seeing Alan Close right next to him (wearing a collegiate cap) on the doorstep of 29 where the Wallaces lived at what he said was around 18:38.
+Others in the neighbourhood had seen Alan Close.
+One significant witness who was making a delivery to 27 Wolverton Street (to Walter Holme, proving Holme’s statement false) remembers seeing Alan Close right next to him (wearing a collegiate cap) on the doorstep of 29 where the Wallaces lived at what he said would have been shortly after 18:37 or 18:38, the time he would have arrived in Wolverton Street before walking 5 doors up to #27.
+When he left #27, Allan Close was still standing at the doorstep with the door wide open.
+He did not notice any light in the Wallace’s front room at this time, and noticed what sounds like Elsie Wright standing nearby holding some cans.